espoirMur/end-to-end-rag/notes.md

 News summarizer deployment

 I can deploy the summarizer as a docker container and run it on my cluster, it will be running everyday at 23:00.
 The component is ready and can be deployed.

+Push the model stuff on thee cluster and run the sheduler there